SECTION 9040 - EROSION AND SEDIMENT CONTROL

 3.06 FILTER BERMS (Figure 9040.102)

-A. Install filter berm along the contour as specified in the contract documents, or as directed by the Engineer.
+A. Install filter berm along the contour of the slope and perpendicular to sheet flow as specified in the contract documents, or as directed by the Engineer.

-B. Turn the ends of the filter berm uphill to prevent runoff from flowing around the end of the berm.
+B. Turn the beginning and ends of the filter berm installation uphill to create a “J” shape at each end to prevent runoff from flowing around the end of the berm.

 3.07 FILTER SOCKS (Figure 9040.102)